ctrager/budoco/README.md

 * It sends and receives email which gets tracked with the issue.
 So a good fit for a help desk, or company that works with multiple clients.

-* It has a lightweight permission system specifically specifically for keeping external organizations separate from each other.
+* It has a lightweight permission system specifically for keeping external organizations separate from each other.

 * It works well with a companion [screenshot app](https://github.com/ctrager/budoco_screenshot) that lets you take a screenshot and post it as an issue with just two clicks.